 There are over 10 types of chewing gum today.
 That means, there are more than 10 choices to choose from when considering a healthy piece of gum or not.
 Yes, there is such a thing as healthy chewing gum.
 This healthy gum doesn’t contain sugar and is ADA approved with a seal on the packaging.
 Below are some of the main reasons chewing gum can be healthy for your teeth:

-- Increased saliva also increases calcium and phosphate to strengthen enamel on teeth
+Increased saliva also increases calcium and phosphate to strengthen the enamel on teeth

-- Studies have proven that chewing sugarless gum after meals helps prevent tooth decay
+Studies have proven that chewing sugarless gum after meals help prevent tooth decay

 Your El Paso dentists want you to be proud of your healthy smile!
 In order to do so, follow the suggestions above for best practices when chewing gum, and contact us with any questions you may have!
 Visit or call our Westside or Eastside offices to schedule an appointment today!